Updated: Aug 31

 - Extra cherry and lemon twist for garnish

-In a pint glass or shaker tin muddle 2 maraschino cherries, add lemon juice, splash of the maraschino syrup and add ice and shake until very cold.
+In a pint glass or shaker tin muddle 2 maraschino cherries, add lemon juice, a splash of the maraschino syrup, and add ice and shake until very cold.

 Strain the shaker into a chilled martini glass.
 Place one cherry in the bottom of the glass.
 Top with chilled DRY Vanilla Botanical Bubbly.